Live Event Best Practises

 Asking a Question via Q&A Panel

 Asking a question and acquiring the attention of the host

-By default the speaker’s video / presentation will appear in the left hand side of your screen, with panels such as the Q&A section appearing on the right hand side.
+By default, the speaker’s video/presentation will appear in the left-hand side of your screen, with panels such as chat and Q&A appearing on the right-hand side.